Mamello-Molokwane/pre-programme-learning/README.md

     using loops but I know how to do that now.
 The problem set wasn't that hard but it was a little challenging when it got to vanity plates and I had to use a dictionary in nutrition which was where I learned to access the values and not just the keys of a dictionary.
 Overall this was also an enjoyable lesson.

+### Week 5
+    I completed week 3 of  CS50P which was about exceptions.
+I learned a lot about error handling and catching what I think is the most common type of error when it comes to user input, ValueError.
+    Grocery and outdated were a bit more challenging especially outdated because the amount of ValueErrors I had to catch and handle.
+Even though they were more challenging solving them gave me the most confidence in error handling and using dictionaries.
+I enjoy week 3 and now onto week 4 of CS50P.